BitBotFactory/MikaLendingBot/docs/configuration.rst

     - Default value: Commented out, uncomment to enable.
     - Format: ``www/botlog.json``
     - This is the location relative to the running instance of the bot where it will store the .json file.
-The default location is recommended if using the webserver functionality.
+The default location or a path inside the ``customWebServerTemplate`` folder is recommended if using the webserver functionality.

 - ``jsonlogsize`` is the amount of lines the botlog will keep before deleting the oldest event.